LACCMSS/2025/docs/index.md

 This school is open to both theoretical and experimental science students who have completed at least one year of graduate work and are familiar with advanced quantum mechanics and statistical mechanics.
 Each student will have the opportunity to present their work to encourage in-depth discussion.
 Questions are encouraged, free time and hands-on sessions give ample time for students to interact with Faculty and with each other.
 This school will help train the next generation of researchers to use and develop these tools and methods in their own research programs.

-Travel, room, and board will be provided.
+For non-LANL students, Travel, room, and board will be provided.

 ## Important Dates:
 |       | Date |